NTC thermistor sensors

-First order approximation: When k is the negative temperature coefficient, ΔT is the temperature difference and ΔR is the change in resistance resulting from the change in temperature.
-This first order approximation is only valid for a very narrow temperature range and can only be used for temperatures where k is almost constant over the entire temperature range.
+First order approximation: When k is the negative temperature coefficient, ΔT is the temperature difference, and ΔR is the resistance change resulting from the temperature change.
+This first-order approximation is valid only for a very narrow temperature range and can only be used for temperatures where k is almost constant over the entire temperature range.

-Beta formula: Another equation gives satisfactory results, with an accuracy of ± 1 ° C over the range of 0 ° C to + 100 ° C. It depends on a single material constant β can be obtained by temperature measurements.
+Beta formula: Another equation gives satisfactory results, with an accuracy of ±1°C over the range of 0°C to +100°C. It depends on a single material constant β obtainable by temperature measurements.
 The equation can be written as follows:

-Where R (T) is the temperature resistance T in Kelvin, R (T 0 ) is a reference point at temperature T 0 .
-The beta formula requires a two-point calibration, which is generally not more accurate than ± 5 ° C over the entire useful range of the NTC thermistor.
+Where R (T) is the resistance at temperature T in Kelvin, R (T 0 ) is a reference point at temperature T 0 .
+The beta formula requires a two-point calibration, which is typically no more accurate than ±5°C over the entire useful range of the NTC thermistor.

 Steinhart-Hart equation: The best known approximation to date is the Steinhart-Hart formula, published in 1968.
-Where ln R is the natural logarithm of the temperature resistance T in Kelvin, and A, B and C are coefficients derived from experimental measurements.
+Where ln R is the natural logarithm of the resistance at temperature T in Kelvin, and A, B and C are coefficients derived from experimental measurements.

-These coefficients are generally published by the thermistor suppliers in the technical sheet.
-The Steinhart-Hart formula is generally accurate to approximately ± 0,15 ° C over the range of -50 ° C to + 150 ° C, which is sufficient for most applications.
+These coefficients are usually published by thermistor suppliers in the datasheet.
+The Steinhart-Hart formula is typically accurate to within about ±0,15°C over the range of -50°C to +150°C, which is sufficient for most applications.

 If higher accuracy is required, the temperature range should be reduced and accuracy better than ± 0,01 ° C over the range of 0 ° C to + 100 ° C is possible.